Hoffman Estates Dethatching Lawn Services

 Contact Hoffman Estates’s Department of Public Works for Dethatched Material Disposal & Yard Waste Collection

 Proper disposal of dethatched lawn material is essential for both environmental compliance and neighborhood cleanliness in Hoffman Estates.
-The Village operates a comprehensive yard waste collection program, typically running from April through November, which accepts dethatched thatch, grass clippings, and leaves.
-Residents must use biodegradable paper yard waste bags—plastic bags are strictly prohibited—or rigid containers (up to 32 gallons) clearly marked for yard waste.
+The Village operates a comprehensive yard waste collection program, typically running from April through November, with specific collection days and seasonal schedules.
+Residents must separate dethatched thatch, grass clippings, and leaves, placing them in biodegradable paper bags (plastic bags are not accepted) or rigid containers (usually up to 32 gallons).
 Commercial contractors may be subject to additional permit or fee requirements for large volumes.
-Yard waste is collected on scheduled days, and some materials may also be dropped off at designated municipal sites during posted hours; resident permits or stickers may be required for drop-off.
-Always separate thatch from other yard waste if required by local guidelines.
-For up-to-date collection schedules, accepted materials, and drop-off site information, contact:
+For those preferring drop-off, the yard waste site operates during posted hours and may require a resident permit or sticker.
+Accepted materials include:

 Hoffman Estates Department of Public Works